killianfmeehan/topological_node2vec/README.md

 # topological_node2vec
-This is a modification of the [Node2vec](https://snap.stanford.edu/node2vec/) machine learning framework which incorporates topological information.
+This is a modification of the [Node2vec](https://snap.stanford.edu/node2vec/) machine learning framework which incorporates topological information, as detailed in this [paper](https://arxiv.org/abs/2309.08241).

 As this code involves the computation of Persistence Diagrams, the computation can be a bit heavy without specialized packages often utilizing GPUs.
 Even so, on small examples this code can be run with CPU only.
 Currently, GPUs are utilized using [a modification of the Ripser++ package](https://github.com/jnclark/ripser-plusplus/tree/return-indices), while CPUs are utilized using [Gudhi](https://gudhi.inria.fr/).